ortus-docs/coldbox-docs/for-newbies/60-minute-quick-start/restful-data.md

 ## renderData\(\)

-The request context object has a special function called `renderData()` that can take any type of data and marshall it for you to other formats like `xml, json, wddx, pdf, text, html` or your own type.
+The request context object has a special function called `renderData()` that can take any type of data and marshall it for you to other formats like `xml, json, wddx, pdf, text, html, cfm` or your own type.

 {% hint style="success" %}
 **Tip**: You can find more information at the API Docs for `renderData()` here [http://apidocs.ortussolutions.com/coldbox/current/index.html?coldbox/system/web/context/RequestContext.html\#renderData\(](http://apidocs.ortussolutions.com/coldbox/current/index.html?coldbox/system/web/context/RequestContext.html#renderData%28)\)